 As Tisarana grows, both in terms of monastics and the lay community, the need for a larger Dhamma hall (sala) has become increasingly apparent.
 The present hall can hold little over 50 people in close quarters.
 We currently hold our medium and larger sized gatherings, such as Kathina, in the monastery’s tent or in rented spaces.

-A New Dhamma Hall for Tisarana is being designed to accomodate its growing monastic and lay community.
+A New Dhamma Hall for Tisarana has been designed to accomodate its growing monastic and lay community.
 A Building Committee has been meeting with our architect, Adam Mackenzie-Smith, for the past 2 years to come up with a design.

 The video below shows a detailed walkthrough of the proposed structure.

-The new hall would be the heart of the monastery.
-The monastery’s main space for mediation, dhamma teachings, pujas, blessings, ordinations, Sangha meetings and large gatherings such as Vesākha Pūjā and Kathina.
+The new hall will be the heart of the monastery – the monastery’s main space for mediation, dhamma teachings, pujas, blessings, ordinations, Sangha meetings and large gatherings such as Vesākha Pūjā and Kathina.
 It would also act as the monastery’s sima – a traditional and clearly defined area in which all Sangha Kamma can be performed – such as ordinations and the uposatha.

 As planned, it would comfortably hold 150 people, with extra space in a conjoined foyer for larger events such as Kathina – providing space for over 200 people.